 How to withdraw ASB online

 The more convenient method is to submit the request to withdraw ASB online from myASNB portal or app.
-It’s a simple enough process yet mafan enough to do that (hopefully) you’ll only take your savings out only if you really want to.
+It’s a simple enough process yet mafan enough to do that (hopefully) you’ll only take your savings out only when you really want/need to.

 #2 – High-interest savings account (HISA)